About First-Year Modules

 How will the lectures and seminars be organised?

-Full-year (FY) modules run over twenty-one weeks, AU modules run in the
+Full-year (FY) modules run over twenty-two weeks, AU modules run in the

-Students must attend a one-hour lecture and a one-hour seminar every week, for
+Students must attend one or two one-hour lectures and a one-hour seminar every week, for

 each module (except for HR101 which is a weekly two-hour workshop).
 Seminar times will be assigned at the beginning of the